 Initially built by Kempe Gowda, Tipu Sultan further extended the majestic construction of this fort.
 Dating back to 1537, this fort is an impeccable evidence of the precarious struggle in between the Mysore Kingdom and the British Empire.
 Islamic style of architecture has been adopted in the construction of this fort.

-Excursions from Bangalore
+Excursions from Bengaluru

 Travellers can explore nearby interesting destinations such as Thattekere Lake (25 km), Savandurga Hills (33 km), Devarayanadurga hill station (65 km), Anthargange hill range (70km) Kunti Betta (130km), Mysore (143 km) and Coorg (260 km).

-Shopping in Bangalore
+Shopping in Bengaluru